-Mohammed Zubair moves SC against FIR for calling hate speech accused seers ‘hatemongers’
+Mohammed Zubair cites death threats, moves SC against FIR in UP for calling seers ‘hatemongers’

 Sharan said that his religious sentiments had been hurt by Zubair’s tweet.
 In his complaint, Sharan alleged that Zubair was inciting Muslims to murder Hindutva leaders.

-The journalist is already in custody in a separate case after a Twitter handle had taken objection to a tweet posted by him in 2018, which showed an image of a hotel signboard repainted from “Honeymoon Hotel” to “Hanuman Hotel”.
+The journalist is already in judicial custody in a separate case after a Twitter handle had taken objection to a tweet posted by him in 2018, which showed an image of a hotel signboard repainted from “Honeymoon Hotel” to “Hanuman Hotel”.

 The UP case against Zubair